medic/cht-docs/README.md

 ### Run Hugo

-For both native packages or `asdf`, you can start your local CHT Docs instance by:
+You can start your local CHT Docs instance by:

 1. Clone the `cht-docs` repo
 2. From the command line, navigate to the local directory where you cloned the repo